 - List: The starting list

-- FLO: The child FLO that is called once for each item in the list
+- Flow: The child Flow that is called once for each item in the list

 The following output fields display:

-- New list: Displays the resulting list after the child FLO has executed on each of the items.
-Set the type of _new list_ to match the value being returned by the child FLO, or to Object if multiple values are being returned.
+- New list: Displays the resulting list after the child Flow has executed on each of the items.
+Set the type of _new list_ to match the value being returned by the child Flow, or to Object if multiple values are being returned.